JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extension_points.md

  * _Bean_ extension points allow other plugins to extend your plugins with _data_.
 You specify the fully qualified name of an extension class, and other plugins will provide data which will be turned into instances of that class.

-## How to declare extension points
+## How to Declare Extension Points

 You can declare extensions and extension points in the plugin configuration file `plugin.xml`, within the `<extensions>` and `<extensionPoints>` sections, respectively.